 AWS Single Sign-On

 Centrally manage single sign-on (SSO) access to multiple AWS accounts and business applications.

 It is easy to get started with AWS SSO.
-With just a few clicks in the AWS SSO management console you can connect AWS SSO to your existing identity source and configure permissions that grant your users access to their assigned AWS Organizations accounts and hundreds of pre-configured cloud applications, all from a single user portal.
+With just a few clicks in the AWS SSO management console you can connect AWS SSO to your existing identity source and configure permissions that grant your users access to their assigned AWS Organizations accounts and hundreds of pre-integrated cloud applications, all from a single user portal.

 Central place to create or connect your identities